dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 ```
 Fchollet on keras blog explains,

-> So our convnet's notion of a dog looks nothing like a dog --at best, the only resemblance is at the level of local textures (ears, maybe a whisker).
+> So our convnet's notion of a dog looks nothing like a dog --at best, the only resemblance is at the level of local textures (ears, maybe whiskers or nose).
 Does it mean that convnets are bad tools?
 Of course not, they serve their purpose just fine.
 What it means is that we should refrain from our natural tendency to anthropomorphize them and believe that they "understand", say, the concept of dog, or the appearance of a magpie, just because they are able to classify these objects with high accuracy.
 They don't, at least not to any any extent that would make sense to us humans. <span class='blue'>So what do they really "understand"?
-Two things: first, they understand a decomposition of their visual input space as a hierarchical-modular network of convolution filters, and second, they understand a probabilitistic mapping between certain combinations of these filters and a set of arbitrary labels.</span> Naturally, this does not qualify as "seeing" in any human sense, and from a scientific perspective it certainly doesn't mean that we somehow solved computer vision at this point
+Two things: first, they understand a decomposition of their visual input space as a hierarchical-modular network of convolution filters, and second, they understand a probabilitistic mapping between certain combinations of these filters and a set of arbitrary labels.</span> Naturally, this does not qualify as "seeing" in any human sense, and from a scientific perspective it certainly doesn't mean that we somehow solved computer vision at this point.

 - Deep Dream

 This is certainly the coolest technique.
 It's like our neural network is dreaming.

+Here is our input image

+If we

 - t-SNE Visualization

-We will randomly sample 100 images from training set and use penultimate layer as predictor and
+We will randomly sample 100 images from training set and use penultimate layer as predictor and visualize these 100 images in embedding projector by Tensorflow.

+There are other implementations we haven't looked at like occlusion

 <span class='orange'>Happy Learning!</span>